-What Is “The Murph” Workout?
+What Is the Murph Workout?

-Why?
-Because the Murph is more than just a workout; it's a "Hero WOD" (workout of the day) — a workout that's also a tribute to a fallen first responder or member of the military. "[Hero WODs] are meant to be challenging in order to honor the sacrifice that these soldiers have made in defense of our freedom," says Alison Heilig, a CrossFit coach and NASM-certified personal trainer.
+Hero WODs (workouts of the day) are tributes to a fallen first responder or member of the military. "[They] are meant to be challenging in order to honor the sacrifice that these soldiers have made in defense of our freedom," says Alison Heilig, CPT, certified trainer, CrossFit coach and author of The Durable Runner.

 "It's exciting for people to be part of something bigger than just what's going on at their [CrossFit] box," Stankus says.

-Who Can Do “The Murph”?
+Who Can Do the Murph WOD?

-Can't do an unassisted pull-up?
-Use bands, perform jumping pull-ups or swap out the pull-ups for inverted rows.
+Can't do a pull-up?
+Use bands, perform jumping pull-ups or swap out the exercise for inverted rows.
 Similarly, if regular push-ups give you trouble, elevate your hands on a box.
 And if you struggle with squats, try squatting to a box or bench.

 Beyond modifying exercises and splitting the workout in half, there are different ways to attack the Murph workout.
 While you have to start and end the workout with the run (or alternate cardio), you can feel free to split up the pull-ups, push-ups and squats however you wish.
 It's also worth noting that you don't have to wear the weighted vest if you're not ready for it.